Measuring Prosody Diversity in Zero-Shot TTS: A New Metric, Benchmark, and Exploration: Conclusion

 \section{Conclusion}

-In this work, we introduce ProsodyEval, the first human-annotated dataset for assessing prosody diversity in zero-shot TTS, together with \ours{}, a new objective diversity metric based on weighted edit distance over semantic tokens. \ours{} outperforms frequently used acoustic metrics in correlating with human judgments and remains robust in speech discretization across models, layers, and cluster sizes, enabling more reliable evaluation of prosodic variation.
+In this work, we propose \ours{}, a reliable objective diversity metric based on weighted edit distance over semantic tokens, together with ProsodyEval, a human-annotated dataset for assessing prosody diversity in zero-shot TTS. \ours{} outperforms frequently used acoustic metrics in correlating with human judgments and remains robust in speech discretization across models, layers, and cluster sizes, enabling reliable quantitative evaluation of prosodic variation.
 Leveraging \ours{}, we systematically benchmark and analyze mainstream zero-shot TTS systems.
-Our findings indicate that (1) AR systems outperform NAR flow-matching models but not MGM, (2) duration variation strongly shapes prosody diversity, yet NAR systems lack duration control, and flow-matching models with implicit alignment suffer from inherent architectural limitations, (3) RL via DPO improves intelligibility while reducing prosody diversity, and (4) even advanced LALMs like Gemini 2.5 Pro remain unreliable for prosody evaluation.
+We quantitatively show that (1) AR systems outperform NAR flow-matching models but not MGM, as duration variation strongly shapes prosody diversity; however, NAR lack duration modeling, and flow-matching models with implicit alignment suffer from inherent limitations, (2) RL via DPO improves intelligibility while reducing prosody diversity, and (3) even advanced LALMs like Gemini 2.5 Pro remain unreliable for prosody evaluation.
 One limitation lies in the cross-lingual applicability of \ours{}, validated only on English.
 Looking ahead, ProsodyEval and \ours{} fill a gap in zero-shot TTS evaluation and open new avenues for speech data engineering.